 How to Use OAuth Authorization

-In software development, you may need to use various third-party tools (such as IDE plugins, CI tools, project management software, etc.) for collaboration.
-OAuth authorization provides a secure mechanism that allows you to connect your CNB account with these third-party applications without sharing your CNB password with them.
+During development, you may need to use various third-party tools (such as IDE plugins, CI tools, project management software, etc.) for collaboration.
+OAuth authorization provides a secure mechanism that allows you to connect your CNB account with these third-party applications without sharing your login credentials.

 Benefits of OAuth Authorization

-- Secure Connection: Third-party applications only receive temporary access tokens and cannot access your account password.
+- Secure Connection: Third-party applications only receive temporary access tokens and cannot access your account.

 - Controlled Permissions: You clearly understand the scope of permissions granted to third-party applications (e.g., they can "Read Repository" but cannot "Delete Repository").